tendermint/liquidity/x/liquidity/spec/01_concepts.md

 ### Escrow Process

-For swap orders and deposit and withdrawal messages, the module withdraws the escrow amount of coins from the users' balance.
+For swap orders and deposit and withdrawal messages, the module withdraws the escrow amount of coins from your balance.

 ### Swap Fees